Elusive239/Tercontrol-C3/README.md

 ## ADDITIONS

-	tc_printn macro.
+	printn macro.

-Just prints a newline character using the "tc_print()" function after the passed in text.
+Just prints a newline character using the "print()" function after the passed in text.

-	tc_printf, tc_printfn macros.
+	printf, printfn macros.

-They make use of the builtin C3 formatter from std::io to print like "printf" does, but using "tc_print()"! tc_printfn just prints a newline character afterwards.
+They make use of the builtin C3 formatter from std::io to print like "printf" does, but using "print()"! printfn just prints a newline character afterwards.

-	tc_print_at, tc_printn_at, tc_printf_at, tc_printfn_at macros.
+	print_at, printn_at, printf_at, printfn_at macros.

 Moves the cursor to the provided x and y, prints the provided string, and moves back to the current cursor position.